 If these conditions are monitored, they can be resolved with relatively mild medical interventions such as medication, or sometimes, delivery by cesarean section.
 If they are not monitored, however, then the baby’s heart can malfunction, and the brain is deprived of oxygen.
 When this goes on for too long, the brain is irreversibly damaged.

 Hypoxic ischemic encephalopathy (HIE) is a type of brain damage that affects various cognitive and physiological functions, and can even cause death.
 Children who survive HIE often struggle with learning disabilities, cognitive difficulties, epilepsy, poor motor coordination, and cerebral palsy, among other things.
 These special needs often require thousands–if not millions–of dollars in specialized medical care and treatment.

 Proving that medical negligence caused birth injuries is a difficult, complex process.
 The medicine and legal issues involved require skill, training, and experience.
 Not all cases of cerebral palsy or HIE are caused by medical negligence, but the only way to know for sure is to contact an experienced medical malpractice attorney.

-Attorney Ryan Springer and the legal team at G. Eric Nielson & Associates are experienced in complex birth injury litigation.
-We have handled many of the largest cases in the State of Utah, and recovered millions of dollars for injured children.
+Attorney Ryan Springer is experienced in complex birth injury litigation.
+He has handled many of the largest cases in the State of Utah, and recovered millions of dollars for injured children.
 If you have questions about cerebral palsy or the possibility that your child may have been injured by medical negligence, Ryan offers free, no obligation consultations.
 Your medical records will be reviewed by experts, and you will get the answers you have been looking for.
 More importantly, Ryan has the experience and skill to face off against insurance companies and lawyers in order to fight for what your child deserves.